 Standard entry requirements apply.
-A typical offer would be 280 UCAS tariff points for qualifications included in the UCAS tariff.
-In addition, applicants are expected to have studied an Art or Creative/Humanities based subject at A level and equivalent (level 7 English for International).
+A typical offer would be BCC at A-Level or DMM at BTEC .
+In addition, applicants are expected to have studied an Art or Creative/Humanities based subject at A-Level and equivalent (level 7 English for International).
 BTEC level 3 Diploma, or equivalent qualification, or a Foundation Diploma in Art and Design will also be accepted.

 Applicants are interviewed and are requested to provide a portfolio of their own work in Art and Design.
 Students with relevant HND or Foundation Degree with a suitable profile of achievement may be admitted onto year two or three.

 Fees quoted relate to study in the Academic Year 16/17 only and may be subject to inflationary increases in future years.

 |Part Time:||£1,280 per 20 credit module|

 For information on our international tuition fees, please see our Tuition fees for international students page.

 How to apply as an international student